-Since a constant delivery rate to the wastewater treatment plant is desirable for optimum performance; water will be stored in the lined runoff pond and the lined surge pond prior to treatment.
-Contaminated water from these sources is estimated to average about 620 gallons per minute on an annual basis.
-The wastewater treatment plant will have a maximum design treatment rate of about 800 gallons per minute.
-Under normal operating conditions, this network is designed to provide sufficient water storage capacity to allow for major maintenance work (plant shutdowns of 1-3 days) of the wastewater treatment equipment.
+Water from the open pit, high sulfur waste rock stockpile, crushed ore storage area, haul road and maintenance yard would be treated in the wastewater treatment plant.
+Since a constant delivery rate to the wastewater treatment plant is desirable for optimum performance; water would be stored in the lined runoff and surge ponds prior to treatment (Figure 1-3).
+Contaminated water from the sources listed above is estimated to average about 300 gallons per minute on an annual basis while the proposed treatment plant has a maximum design treatment rate of about 800 gallons per minute.
+These ponds are designed to provide 1-3 days of water storage capacity under normal operating conditions to allow for maintenance work on the wastewater treatment equipment.

-The surge pond will have a storage capacity of approximately 1.8 million gallons.
-A 60 mil HDPE liner will be installed beneath the pond to contain the stored water.
-If a storm in excess of the design capacity (25-year, 24-hour storm) occurs, overflow from the surge pond would go directly to the open pit through a 30 inch diámeter buried pipe.
+The surge pond would have a storage capacity of approximately 1.8 million gallons and would hold contaminated water coming from the high sulfur waste rock stockpile and the open pit.
+A 60 mil HDPE liner would be installed beneath the pond to contain the stored water.
+If a storm in excess of the design capacity occurs, overflow from the surge pond would go directly to the open pit through a 30 inch diameter buried pipe.

-The runoff pond will have a capacity of 640,000 gallons and will be located directly south of the ore crusher, ore stockpile, and rail car loading area.
+The runoff pond would have a capacity of 640,000 gallons and would be located directly south of the ore crusher, ore stockpile, and rail car loading area.
 This pond has been designed to store runoff from the crushed ore storage area, haul road and ancillary facilities located south of the rail spur and west of the parking lot.
-The pond will be lined with a 60 mil HDPE liner.
-Water will flow from the runoff pond to the wastewater treatment plant via a buried 12 inch diameter pipe.
+The pond would be lined with a 60 mil HDPE liner also.
+Water would flow from the runoff pond to the wastewater treatment plant via a buried 12 inch diameter pipe.
+Overflow water from the runoff pond would also go into the pit.

-During the warm weather months, both the runoff and surge ponds will be used.
-During cold weather months, however, only the surge pond will be operational.
-The surge pond will be outfitted with agitators to minimize icing conditions during periods of freezing temperatures.
+During the warm weather months, both the runoff and surge ponds would be used.
+During cold weather months, however, only the surge pond would be operational.
+The surge pond would be outfitted with agitators to minimize ice buildup during periods of freezing temperatures.